-For 2023, the Development Budget Coordination Committee (DBCC) expects inflation to gradually ease to 2.5 to 4.5 percent before returning to the target range of 2.0 to 4.0 percent in 2024.
+For 2024, the Development Budget Coordination Committee (DBCC) expects inflation rate to return to the target range of 2.0 to 4.0 percent until 2028.
 The BSP attributes the projected deceleration in inflation to three main factors-the expected easing in global oil and non-oil prices, the negative base effects from the transport fare adjustments in 2022, and the impact of BSP's cumulative policy rate adjustments.
 Inflation is expected to taper off in 2023 although upside risks remain.
 Likewise, monetary tightening that came as a response to curb inflation, is expected to drag economic growth.
 In previous years, the inflation target was an appropriate quantitative representation of the BSP's medium-term price stability goal that is conducive to the balanced and sustainable growth of the Philippine economy.

-The BSP Governor believed that continued and effective implementation of direct non-monetary interventions and policy reforms to alleviate supply constraints remains crucial in keeping the trajectory of inflation within the target band, particularly as risks to the inflation outlook appear to be slightly on the upside for 2022.

-Nevertheless, the BSP is closely monitoring developments and challenges to ensure that the monetary policy stance remains consistent with its price and financial stability objectives.
+The BSP Governor believed that continued and effective implementation of direct non-monetary interventions and policy reforms to alleviate supply constraints remains crucial in keeping the trajectory of inflation within the target band.-Nevertheless, the BSP is closely monitoring developments and challenges to ensure that the monetary policy stance remains consistent with its price and financial stability objectives.

 As part of the 8-point Socioeconomic Agenda of the Marcos Administration and as laid out in the Philippine Development Plan (PDP) 2023-2028, the government will continue to prioritize addressing the impact of inflation as it remains to be a challenge not only in the country, but throughout the globe.
-NEDA Secretary Arsenio M. Balisacan likewise noted the timely decision of President Ferdinand R. Marcos, Jr. to extend the validity of the reduced import rate duties on various products such as pork, rice, corn, and coal until December 2023.